-ESF REQUIREMENTS (World Bank, FAO and UNDP) Applicable National Laws Gaps and gap filling measures that will apply Affected persons includes all those affected by the project with respect to economic and/or physical displacement, regardless of size of damage Law no. 21 of 1995 considers affected persons to be "legal owners and squatters" Gap: Differing definitions of affected persons.
-Recommendation: adoption and including of the ESF is recommended.
+ESF REQUIREMENTS (World Bank, FAO, and UNDP) Applicable National Laws Gaps and gap filling measures that will apply Affected persons includes all those affected by the project with respect to economic and/or physical displacement, regardless of size of damage Law no. 21 of 1995 considers affected persons to be "legal owners and squatters" Gap: Differing definitions of affected persons.
+This is done, during carrying out the community consultation process as laid out in the Bank standards and the SEP.
 To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives.
 Avoid forced eviction.
 Yemeni Constitution: article 7c: Protection and respect for private ownership, which cannot be confiscated unless necessary in the public interest, in lieu of fair consideration and in accordance with Law.
 The Public Eminent Domain Law (Law 1 of 1995) clearly states that property and/or land expropriation is to take place only when no suitable public land alternative is available and fair compensation should be provided.
-Article 1166 of the Civil Code no. 19 of 1992 states that no one can be deprived of property except according to various relevant laws and in exchange of fair compensation.
-Gaps: No Gap.
+Article 1166 of the Civil Code no. 19 of 1992 states that no one can be deprived of property except according to various Gaps: No Gap.
 National requirements and ESF objectives are aligned and complement each other.
 All implementing agencies and implementation partners will apply both the ESF and the national requirements.